paulmoonen/gameoflife/README.md

 Chessboard:         show the grid by making an alternating chessboard like pattern of 'alive' cells
 Random:             fill with a random pattern of 'alive' and 'dead' cells

+This program is made with Java version openjdk 11.0.15